mdn/translated-content-de/files/de/mozilla/add-ons/webextensions/api/find/find/index.md

 // redact.js

 /**
- * Fügt ein schwarzes DIV ein, wo sich das Rechteck befindet.
+ * Add a black DIV where the rect is.
  */
 function redactRect(rect) {
   const redaction = document.createElement("div");